Interacting dark sector from intrinsic entropy couplings: Introduction

 A key result of our analysis is that the background cosmological equations remain unchanged in the presence of entropy couplings, up to a trivial redefinition of the scalar field potential.
+This offers a consistent Lagrangian realisation of phenomenological models which modify $\Lambda$CDM only at the level of perturbations \cite{Richarte:2025tkj}.
 Additionally, the continuity equation remains unmodified at linear order, while the coupling current vanishes non-linearly when projected along the dark matter fluid flow, implying no energy transfer in the fluid rest frame.
 Consequently, the entropy couplings modulate a pure-momentum exchange, similar to the Type-3 models of Ref.~\cite{Pourtsidou:2013nha} and velocity-entrainment models \cite{BeltranJimenez:2020qdu}, but arising from entropy gradients rather than velocity couplings.
 The leading modifications therefore manifest in the Euler equation, impacting the growth of matter perturbations.
 Indeed, we find that structure growth can be suppressed or enhanced on distinct scales, depending on the primordial scale dependence of the intrinsic entropy perturbations.
 This bears some resemblance to the phenomenological models with $k$-dependent dark matter modifications \cite{Arabameri:2023who}, except that in our case the scale dependence arises naturally from our dark sector interactions.
 The thermodynamic interpretation of the model is also appealing, giving rise to imperfect fluid properties at next-to-leading order in the effective energy-momentum tensor \cite{Misner:1973prb}.
 We discuss the physical and thermodynamic implications of these models throughout this work.

 This paper is structured as follows.
 In \cref{sec:coup}, we first introduce the Brown fluid action and its modifications within our non-minimally coupled Lagrangian framework, defining two classes of models: one with algebraic couplings and another with derivative couplings.
 We derive the corresponding equations of motion and coupling currents.
 In \cref{sec:cosmo}, we turn to cosmological applications, focusing on linear scalar perturbations.
 We present the general evolution equations for a perfect DM fluid with entropy couplings before specialising to the case of entropic-CDM.
 In \cref{sec:obs}, we compare the algebraic and derivative couplings and compute key observables, including the matter power spectrum, the CMB temperature spectrum, and the clustering amplitude $\sigma_8$.
 This allows us to discuss the distinct observational signatures associated with entropy interactions in the dark sector.
 Finally, in \cref{sec:disc}, we summarise our findings and outline future prospects.